bluemk00/VitalDB_Signal_Preprocessing/README.md

-# VitalDB Signal Extraction and Clinical Data Matching
+# VitalDB Signal Preprocessing

-This repository contains two Python scripts for processing physiological signal data and clinical information from the VitalDB dataset.
-The scripts facilitate multimodal analysis by extracting and resampling physiological signals and matching diagnostic labels (`dx`) with standardized ICD-10 codes.
+This repository contains three Python scripts for processing physiological signal data and clinical information from the VitalDB dataset.
+The scripts facilitate multimodal analysis by extracting, validating, and resampling physiological signals and matching diagnostic labels (`dx`) with standardized ICD-10 codes.

 ---